 Another $1 find is the wooden rack.

 The small office space was spruced up with an old window memo board, the old ripped chair was transformed with a coffee sack and even the table got a makeover.
-I might give you details in future posts.

 The light fixture ($13 flea market find), is one item that makes the room feel bigger than it is, it brings the eye all the way to the ceiling.
 And I guess the painted floor creates the same effect.